tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Configuration-Installation.md

   In the example above, a PostgreSQL database user named owf_user with a password of owf is used, for a database named OWF.
 6. Create the schema by running the `\dbscript\PostgreSQLPrefsInitialCreate.sql` script before starting OWF.
 7. If OWF is being installed as a production environment, this can serve as the final step.
 However, if sample data is required (e.g., creating a testing environment), the remaining steps can be followed.
- > _Note: If sample data scripts ( mentioned in step 7) are to be run, script execution must take place before logging into OWF.
+ > _Note: If sample data scripts (mentioned in step 7) are to be run, script execution must take place before logging into OWF.
 Logging in before the execution of the script can cause system failure._
 8. Open the administration tool for PostgreSQL (pgAdmin III), connect to the OWF server as `owf_user`, and select the SQL icon.
-9. When the query window opens, select `File -> Open` and navigate to `\dbscripts\PostgreSQLPrefsUpdate_v7.0.0.sql` in the bundle.
+9. When the query window opens, select File → Open and navigate to `\dbscripts\PostgreSQLPrefsUpdate_v7.0.0.sql` in the bundle.

  > _Note: ONLY run this script against an empty database as it will delete pre-existing data._